Jacklyn (ship): Landing platform plans

 If the ship had been used for rocket landings, the rocket boosters were planned to be recovered downrange of the Cape Canaveral Launch Complex 36 (LC-36) in the Atlantic Ocean while the hydrodynamically-stabilized ship was underway.
 The ship stabilization technology was intended to increase the likelihood of successful rocket recovery in rough seas, as well as helping to carry out launches on schedule.

-The first stage boosters of New Glenn are intended to be reusable, and Jacklyn was to recover the boosters downrange in the Atlantic Ocean east of the launch site.
+The first stage boosters of New Glenn were intended to be reusable, and Jacklyn was to recover the boosters downrange in the Atlantic Ocean east of the launch site.
 The ship would not have been crewed at the time the New Glenn booster was going to be landing; but rather would be autonomously or telerobotically controlled.

-In October 2018, Blue Origin said that their plans were to make the first orbital launch of New Glenn in 2021, but in February 2021, stated that the maiden flight was now targeted for late 2022, but the ship is no longer planned to be used after Blue Origin abandoned the project to refit it as a landing platform ship.
+In October 2018, Blue Origin said that its plans were to make the first orbital launch of New Glenn in 2021, but in February 2021, stated that the maiden flight was now targeted for late 2022, but the ship would no longer be used after Blue Origin abandoned the project to refit it as a landing platform ship.

+In September 2024, Blue Origin revealed that a new landing barge, bought as a replacement for Jacklyn and tentatively known as Landing Platform Vessel 1, had also been given the name Jacklyn.